lambdamikel/picoram-ultimate/README.md

 **Note that proper thresholds are extremely important for a reliable and error-free operation of PicoRAM.** Every time a UI button is pressed, the Pico onboard LED will be lit.
-If the onboard LED comes one randomly with not button being pressed, then the `CANCEL` button threshold is too high and the system detects erroneous button presses.
-This usually toggles the OLED on and off randomly then.
-Every time a button is pressed, PicoRAM pauses RAM emulation (i.e., the WAIT/READY/BUSY line of the host system CPU is pulled low).
+If the onboard LED comes one randomly when no button has been pressed, then the `CANCEL` button threshold is too high and the system detects spurious button presses caused by noise and ADC value fluctuations.
+PicoRAM pauses RAM emulation (i.e., the WAIT/READY/BUSY line of the host system CPU is pulled low) when an (erroneous) button press has been detected.
 Thus, if you are getting random behavior, the threshold values are not suitable for your machine and must be adjusted.

 Hence, it may hence be necessary for you to "tune" these analog threshold levels to match your machine. **If your machine does not